see the columnists' predictions for the 21st round

 The 21st round of the Brasileirão comes to an end on Monday (8), with the duel between Coritiba and Santos, at Couto Pereira, at 8 pm.

-And as happens every week, the columnists of UOL Esporte were summoned and gave their guesses on the main games of the round.
+And as happens every week, the columnists of UOL Esporte were summoned and gave their guesses about the main games of the round.
 Check out:

 SATURDAY (6)